-Infected animals may not show any symptoms of the disease.
-In some stages of the disease, however, infected animals begin to lose control of bodily functions and display abnormal behavior such as staggering or standing with very poor posture and lose fear of humans.
+Infected animals may not show any symptoms of the disease for a long period.
+In later stages of the disease, infected animals begin to lose control of bodily functions and display abnormal behavior such as staggering or standing with very poor posture and lose fear of humans.
 Infected animals become very emaciated (thus wasting disease), appear in very poor body condition, and often stand in or near water and drink excessively.
 Drooling or excessive salivation may be apparent.
 However, these symptoms are not unique to CWD and are also characteristic of diseases other than CWD.